PeterCamilleri/CX16/docs/more_memory.md

 to the VERA chip means that none of the video display bandwidth is at the expense of CPU performance.

+Don't get me wrong; There are plenty of other ways to nerf system speed.
+The designers of the Commander X 16 have made sure that memory expansion is not one of them.

 ### Usable Memory

 WIP